This is a 1961 Ad for the model 514 rifle used

 Divoky) and an alternative version.

-There appears to be 2 versions of
+I've seen 2 versions of

 this grill.
 Possibly an early version and a later